EmoticonOrden/busto-mailserver/README.md

 7. Make `dkim` folder in container folder.
 8. All set for first deploy, use `sudo docker-compose up -d` for the first run!
 9. But I think you want emails to reach their senders, right?
 So now we need to configure the DKIM.
 For this we need make folder in container for DKIM or mount folder in `compose.yaml`. (already mounted)
-10. In container, use this command for creation DKIM key pairs, `rspamadm dkim_keygen -s mail -d example.com -k mail.key` and copy or remember line like this `mail._domainkey IN TXT ( "v=DKIM1; k=rsa;" "p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDTwN..."`. (after `p=...` is written your key for DKIM)
+10. In container, in `/etc/rspamd/dkim`, use this command for creation DKIM key pairs, `rspamadm dkim_keygen -s mail -d example.com -k mail.key` and copy or remember line like this `mail._domainkey IN TXT ( "v=DKIM1; k=rsa;" "p=MIGfMA0GCSqGSIb3DQEBAQUAA4GNADCBiQKBgQDTwN..."`. (after `p=...` is written your key for DKIM)
+11. After this, set some file permissions: `sudo chown -R _rspamd:_rspamd /etc/rspamd/dkim/ && sudo chmod 600 /etc/rspamd/dkim/*.key`.
-11. Modify your DNS with next record: `mail._domainkey.example.com.
+12. Modify your DNS with next record: `mail._domainkey.example.com.
 IN TXT "v=DKIM1; k=rsa; p=...*YOUR_GENERATED_KEY*"` and submit this to your DNS. (replace example.com with your domain)
-12. Shutdown your container with `sudo docker-compose down`.
+13. Shutdown your container with `sudo docker-compose down`.
-13. Find and modify `example.com` in your `dkim_signing.conf` and replace with your domain.
+14. Find and modify `example.com` in your `dkim_signing.conf` and replace with your domain.
+15. Restart your container with `sudo docker-compose up -d`.
+And your mail server is ready to go!